input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 but is also used in the front end web app, the end-user client that is to be used to run Marlowe contacts on the Cardano blockchain in conjunction with Marlowe Runtime.

-## Developing contracts in Blockly
+## The Blockly editor

-The playground provides a mechanism for creating and viewing contracts in a visual form, rather than in text.
-This is discussed in [Writing Marlowe with Blockly](../getting-started/writing-marlowe-with-blockly.md).
+The Blockly editor provides a mechanism for creating and viewing contracts in a visual form rather than in text.
+See [Marlowe Playground](../development/playground.md) to see a video showing how to create Marlowe contracts using the Blockly editor.
 Note that the Blockly editor also offers access to the metadata editor and static analysis.